How We Hire at DAS42

 As a company, we are proud to offer students some of the most challenging work available.
 A portfolio of industry-defining clients means that we are often brought in to help solve problems that have not been understood well before.
 With access to a diverse pool of clients, each team member has the opportunity to experience multiple workplaces, build relationships with clients across various industries, and learn new sets of tools.

 Outside of projects, it is just as easy for us to start learning new technologies or take on different responsibilities.
-We foster a culture of continuous learning by encouraging our team to pursue certification programs offered by esteemed companies such as Looker, Snowflake, Databricks, AWS, and Google Cloud.
+We foster a culture of continuous learning by encouraging our team to pursue certification programs offered by esteemed companies such as Snowflake, Looker, AWS, and Google Cloud.
 These certifications make us more competitive not only as DAS42 employees, but also as knowledge workers in general.
 In addition to studying for different certifications, taking part in recruitment (getting meta here), writing blog posts (even more meta) and going to conferences are just a few examples of how the team gets involved in activities that help build our company’s presence.